Marshall Holman

-Marshall Holman (born September 29, 1954) is an American sports broadcaster and retired professional ten-pin bowler.
+Marshall Holman (born September 29, 1954) is a retired professional ten-pin bowler and current American sports broadcaster.
 He was known for his flamboyant, fiery demeanor and his success on the PBA Tour from the mid-1970s to the end of the 1980s.
 He is one of only 17 players in history to reach at least 20 career PBA Tour titles.
 Holman was sponsored by Columbia 300 and Nike.

 The first bowler on the PBA Tour to surpass $1.5 million in earnings, Holman won 22 titles (13th most all-time), including four majors (two U.S. Opens and two Tournament of Champions titles).